 An enoteca (wine bar) in Florence, Sei Divino is a favorite among locals and expats.
 With a knowledgeable and friendly staff, this place will not only recommend wines but also has a huge selection.
 If it’s cocktails you’re after, fear not.
 Classic Italian cocktails, like the Aperol or Campari Spritz, are available as well.
 In addition, they are known for reinventing classics like the Negroni.
 Head to this place for aperitivo for a late-night snack or drink.

 7. Gelateria della Passera

-Gelateria della Passera is located just a stone’s throw away from the famous Ponte Vecchio, in a charming and quaint piazza with benches hosting locals reading the newspaper.
-Here, instead of paying €5 for a small cup of frozen food coloring, you’ll pay the traditional €2 for a small cup of organic, handmade goodness, most of which is naturally vegan.
-It’s a tiny space, big enough for just one group to go in and order at a time, so enjoy the adorable piazza just outside while you savor the flavors of Florence.
+When in Florence, the birthplace of gelato, visiting Gelateria della Passera is a must.
+Located just a stone’s throw away from the famous Ponte Vecchio.
+At this gelato shop in Florence, instead of paying €5 for a small cup of frozen food coloring, pay €2 for a small cup of organic, handmade gelato.
+In addition, most of the selection they sell is naturally vegan.
+Big enough for just one group to go in and order at a time, enjoy your treat outside in the adorable piazza.
+Don’t believe us?
+See for yourself and thank us later.

-Palazzo Vecchio (facing the building, walk to the right hand side towards the Uffizi.
+Address: Palazzo Vecchio (facing the building, walk to the right hand side towards the Uffizi Gallery.
 The face is eye-level)

 - If you want us to arrange the entertainment in Florence (and beyond!), contact our Trip Planning Team to coordinate an unforgettable Italian experience.

 - Check out our YouTube video and step-by-step guide about how to do Florence in a Day.
 If you’d rather let us guide you, check out our Florence tours.